norse/norse/docs/source/auto_examples/plot_mnist.rst

 How to define a Network
 -----------------------

-The spiking neural network primitives in myelin are designed to fit in as seamlessly as possible into a traditional deep learning pipeline.
+The spiking neural network primitives in norse are designed to fit in as seamlessly as possible into a traditional deep learning pipeline.